MeanderingProgrammer/render-markdown.nvim/README.md

 - Replaces block quote leading `>` with provided character
 - Updates table borders with better border characters, does NOT automatically align
 - Basic support for `LaTeX` if `pylatexenc` is installed on system
+- Disable rendering when file is larger than provided value

 # Dependencies